 The funding program also encourages the active collaboration of researchers with contemplative scholars/practitioners in all phases of investigation.
 The proposals funded under the scheme meet the highest standards of rigor in the applicant’s field of expertise, but often do not quality for the mainstream sources of funding due to their specialized/novel nature.

-Research conducted with the support of Varela Grants and the European Varela Awards will be the future basis of the emerging fields of Contemplative Science and Contemplative Studies.
+Research conducted with the support of the European Varela Awards will be the future basis of the emerging fields of Contemplative Science and Contemplative Studies.
 Today’s researchers will be tomorrow’s leaders in the exploration of the mind.

-For questions about the eligibility, please have a look at our Frequently Ask Questions (FAQ).
+For questions about the eligibility, please have a look at our Frequently Ask Questions (FAQ) and Request for Proposals.